 Although the beach and waters of the Gulf are on the doorstep, there are two pools and a kids pool for anyone who doesn’t fancy getting sand under their toes.
 There’s also a fully equipped gym, a fitness and wellness club and a kid’s club to keep the little ones amused.

 The beauty of RAK is its proximity to the desert and the mountains for anyone who wants some outdoor adventures.
 I took full advantage and spent the day horse riding and dune bashing with 4×4’s in the Al Wadi desert.
 The best part?
-It was just a 15 minute ride back.
+It was just a 15-minute ride back.

 The second restaurant at The Cove Rotana is Basilico, offering fine dining Mediterranean inspired cuisine.
 I sat outside high up on a terrace offering a fine view of the Gulf.
 It was a magical moment I have to confess.
 A crisp New Zealand Sauvignon Blanc, some fresh warm bread and a gentle breeze.

-For a starter I picked a quite wonderful buffalo mozzarella and beef tomato tartar with a black olive tapenade as it was one of the chef signature dishes.
+For a starter, I picked a quite wonderful buffalo mozzarella and beef tomato tartar with a black olive tapenade as it was one of the chef signature dishes.
 It did not disappoint.
-A deliciously spicy brown lentil soup with spinach and lemon followed backed up with a top up of that crisp wine.
+A deliciously spicy brown lentil soup with spinach and lemon followed backed up with a top-up of that crisp wine.
 The finale was a plate of penne pasta with a fresh pesto sauce.
 It was a delight.
 No rush.
 Attentive service.
 Perfect setting.

 The Cove Rotana Resort will appeal to families and couples who enjoy staying within a community.
 A community that has everything to hand without the pomp and ceremony of a luxury hotel.
-Even better news are the prices compared to a stay in Dubai or Abu Dhabi.
+Even better news is the prices compared to a stay in Dubai or Abu Dhabi.